 - 33. The second suggested possible distortion seems to us to miss the point.
 We accept that the Cab Rank Rule provides "cover" for a barrister to act against a powerful buyer, but we consider this to be one of the main virtues of the rule.
 We doubt that this is a distortion of the market; but if it is, it seems to us to be a positive one in that in effect it prevents (or reduces) the abuse of market power. - 34.
 The third suggested possible distortion appears to us to be entirely fictional.
 The Flood / Hviid Report suggests that the specialisation of barristers goes beyond an area of practice to particular sides.
 For example, it is said that many family law practitioners 'specialise' in Local Authority work (in that they represent the Local Authorities against parents in care proceedings) or that criminal practitioners 'specialise' in defence work.
 It is said that consumers are harmed because the Cab Rank Rule prevents barristers (or barristers' chambers) from properly advertising that fact. - 35.
 We simply do not accept that there is any true specialisation in a particular side of a particular field of work.
 To suggest there is such a specialisation is to confuse the composition of a barrister's practice with his specialisation.
 The barristers who represent the two sides of a case are arguing the same legal issues in the same field, just from opposite sides.
 While it may well be true that barristers tend to receive instructions to represent a particular side more often, or even exclusively (in an extreme case), this does not mean they have a 'specialisation' in that side and of course the Cab Rank Rule would require him to accept instructions to act for the other side in another case.
-Indeed, a barrister's practice can develop in this way largely by accident: at the outset of a barrister's career, the barrister does not choose his clients and if the solicitor is happy with the barrister's work he will probably be instructed again.
-This is the way in which a barrister all have the same type of clients (say, insurers or local authorities), it may well be that the barrister tends to be instructed on the same side repeatedly.
+Indeed, a barrister's practice can develop in this way largely by accident: at the outset of a barrister's practice is built up.
+If it happens that the solicitors who instruct a particular barrister all have the same type of clients (say, insurers or local authorities), it may well be that the barrister tends to be instructed on the same side repeatedly.
 With the possible exception of detailed (and perhaps confidential) knowledge as to those client's businesses and systems, this does not mean the barrister is specialist in a particular side of a particular field, in any material sense.

-23 It is perhaps for these kinds of reason that the Bar Council has deemed the family and criminal graduated fee schemes not to be 'proper' fees in terms of rule 604(b).
+$^{^{23}}$ It is perhaps for these kinds of reason that the Bar Council has deemed the family and criminal graduated fee schemes not to be 'proper' fees in terms of rule 604(b).